-Bullying in a game can be difficult to deal with especially if you are a child trying to have fun in a game.
-As a parent, there may be a few in game concepts that you don’t have a full understanding of which are critical to your gamer.
+Bullying in a game can be difficult to deal with especially if you are a kid trying to have fun in a game.

 Types of bullying in a game: